smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

 4. On the **Basics** tab of the **Create Migration Service** pane, enter the following values:

-    - Resource group: Select fabmedical-{Deployment-Id} resource group.
+    - Resource group: Select fabmedical-{DeploymentId} resource group.
     - Migration service name: Enter a name, such as `fabmedical[SUFFIX]`.
     - Location: Choose the Azure Region used for the Resource Group.